-In the longer term, DataGene evaluates its performance across four main areas: the genetic merit of the national herd; the market acceptance and uptake of its products; the level of herd recording within the industry; and the reach of its extension and communication activities.
+In the longer term, DataGene evaluates its performance across three main areas: the genetic merit of the national herd; the market acceptance and uptake of its products; and the level of herd recording within the industry.
 These are monitored on an ongoing basis.